learning2hash/learning2hash.github.io/tutorial.md

 ## Audio Indexing with Locality Sensitive Hashing (LSH)

+In this tutorial we will build a high-performance system to quickly retrieve related YouTube videos in a databae of over 2 million videos based on discriminative features attracted from their audio channel (10 second audio snippet).

 ### Getting our hands dirty

 Most of the time, to really understand a new technique, it's a good idea to just dive straight into coding it up and applying the method to an interesting dataset.
 In this tutorial we will code our own custom implementation of locality sensitive hashing (LSH) for the [cosine](https://en.wikipedia.org/wiki/Cosine_similarity) and [euclidean distances](https://en.wikipedia.org/wiki/Euclidean_distance) and evaluate the quality and speed of retrieval compared to a brute-force approach.